Boise Water Quality at a Glance

 Why does my water bill increase so much in summer?

-Boise’s water demand can quadruple during summer months, increasing from 23 million gallons daily in winter to 97 million gallons daily during peak season:
+Boise’s water demand can quadruple during summer months, rising from around 23 million gallons daily in winter to approximately 97 million gallons daily at peak — largely driven by outdoor irrigation in Idaho’s hot, dry climate:

-2. Pool filling and increased outdoor water use during Idaho’s hot, dry summers
+2. Pool filling and increased evaporative cooling use during Boise’s warm, dry summers.

-3. Tiered rate structure: Higher usage results in higher per-gallon rates
+3. Tiered rate structure: Higher usage volumes result in higher per-gallon rates under Veolia’s Idaho Public Utilities Commission-regulated tariff.

 Does Boise have hard water?

-Yes, Boise has moderately hard water due to natural mineral content from groundwater sources:
+Yes, Boise has moderately hard water due to the natural mineral content of its groundwater sources filtering through the region’s basalt geology:

 Mineral Content:

-• Calcium and magnesium from natural underground filtration through basalt rock formations
+• Calcium and magnesium from natural underground filtration through basalt and volcanic rock formations in the Treasure Valley aquifer

-• Iron and manganese present in some wells, controlled through polyphosphate treatment at nine well locations
+• Iron and manganese present in some wells, controlled through polyphosphate sequestration treatment at nine Veolia well locations to prevent discolouration and taste issues

-• pH adjustment at treatment plants helps reduce water corrosivity
+• pH adjustment at treatment plants reduces water corrosivity and helps protect distribution system pipe integrity

 Effects and Solutions:

-• Hard water can cause mineral buildup in appliances and plumbing fixtures
+• Hard water can cause limescale buildup in appliances, water heaters, and plumbing fixtures, reducing their efficiency and lifespan

-• Water softening systems can be installed for homes experiencing significant hard water issues
+• Ion-exchange water softening systems can be installed where hard water is causing significant appliance or plumbing issues

-• The mineral content is not harmful to health and many people prefer the taste of naturally mineralized water
+• The mineral content is not harmful to health and many residents prefer the taste of naturally mineralised groundwater compared to treated surface water

 Quality News About Your Water